konekti/jeffbrl.github.io/_drafts/native-aws-transit-vpc-in-the-works.md

 Going back to webinar, I believe this is the first time anyone at AWS has publicly commented on the potential development of an internal Transit VPC server.
 Pratik's comment was far from a commitment of an impending feature release.
 He said, "...this is one of the things that we are actively looking at."
 Still, I am confident that the development of a native Transit VPC service is underway.

 The release of a native Transit VPC service would be an excellent addition to the AWS ecosystem.
 The deployment would be much simpler and more aligned for customers with simple transitive VPC requirements.
-Customer would not have to pay licensing costs or manage virtual firewalls running on EC2 instances.
+Customer would not have to pay licensing costs, manage virtual firewalls running on EC2 instances, and ensure high availability.

 How this solution might look is anyone's guess.
-It could resemble DX Gatew
+The native Transit VPC could resemble the DX Gateway in being a highly available VPC component with connectivity to all VPCs.
+Alternatively, AWS engineers might have ideas on how to implement transitive VPC connectivity without introducing the possibility for routing loops.

+Will Transit VPC go away?
+Certainly not.
+Many customers rely on the advanced security features of the firewall appliances in the AWS Marketplace.
+In addition, customers that use the same firewall vendors on-premise could opt to retain the same vendor's virtual firewall in the cloud to simplify management.

+Perhaps the question we should be asking is, "Will AWS introduce a native Transit VPC at re:Invent 2018 or re:Invent 2019?"
+As active participants in AWS networking, we at Konekti are eager to find out.